cpoff-rv/css-grid-intro/README.md

 - _[mention other cool values like `column dense`]_

-## Vertical and horizontal alignment
+## Vertical and Horizontal Alignment
 One of the most common misconceptions about Grid is that it replaces Flexbox. _It does not._ You can and should use both together, as they're meant to solve different problems.
 Flexbox is intended for one-dimensional layouts - you want horizontal **or** vertical control.
 Grid is intended for two-dimensional layouts - you want horizontal **and** vertical control.

 To better understand this difference, let's look at an example.
 (Rachel Andrew and MDN both use variations of this example, so you know it's a good one.)